 1) Going kayaking or exploring the sea caves here is dangerous, especially if you’re not experienced.
 Hiking down to the sea caves may result in slips, falls and possible death.

 2) Respect the land in Cape Flattery as it’s on an Indian reservation.

 3) Explore these places I’m going to telling you about at your own risk.
 What I learned that I had to do will take a lot of risk to see.

 4) If you’re not in good shape and don’t time these activities at Cape Flattery right (low tide, high tide stuff), don’t do them, just explore the main attraction and enjoy the public areas (they are gorgeous).

-First, here is a map of Cape Flattery and the secret spots:
+Here is a map of Cape Flattery and the secret spots you’ll find there: